(Part 1 of 14 in series, John Briffa's "A Good Look at Good Health")

-(Part 3 of 14 in John Briffa's "A Good Look at Good Health")
+(Part 3 of 14 in series, John Briffa's "A Good Look at Good Health")

 In this particular study, individuals engaging in the ‘high intensity interval training’ (HIT) sprinted on a exercise bike with maximum effort for 30 seconds at a time with 4 mins of rest in between.
 6 sessions were performed over a two-week period, with 4-6 ‘sprints’ in each session.
 I was interested to read a recently published study which used an identical exercise schedule.
 The focus here was not on fitness benefits, but on the impact HIT might have on individuals’ ability to handle sugar.